Listen to Billie Eilish perform new song 'TV' at Manchester gig

 Posted by Elisha Taylor on Tuesday, June 7, 2022

-In the melancholy song, she sings, “all of my friends are missing again” over Finneas slowly strumming guitar, at some points he joins in with his sister, singing in unison.
+In the melancholy track, she sings, “What’s the point of anything / All of my friends are missing again” over Finneas slowly strumming guitar, at some points, he joins in with his sister, singing in unison.

 Last month, Eilish announced details of Overheated, a multi-day climate-focused event that is set to take place at The O2 in London this month.